minimo-io/minimo-11ty/README.md

 An 11tyzed minimo.io theme

 # ToDo
-* Download curren sitemap for minimo.io
+* BUG: Homepage displayGPx not defined.
 * BUG: Build styles are being loaded from /assets/css/style.css which is not the minified created version.
 Must be the style.css.
 Also styles from /assets/css/* are being exported which is not necesary.
 * Upload Mínimo to Netlify
 ---